eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

 Let's start from this premise: AI can do all cognitive and physical work, at human level or better, and cheaper than humans.
-I can't prove this will happen, but then goal of this post is to argue that _if_ it happens, then everything else follows.
+I can't prove this will happen, but the goal of this post is to argue that _if_ it happens, then everything else follows.
 And it's absurd to think it can't.
 Five years ago this technology barely existed: if you sent a transcript of a conversation with Claude Fable back in time to 2020 or thereabouts, nobody would believe it was real.